 During our first month together I will review your work and make recommendations as to which poems are strongest.
 This will provide a solid draft on which to focus your revision.

 What if I haven’t written many poems yet, but I have an idea for a book I’d like to write?

 I encourage you to write those poems before enrolling in ABOW; if you need support in that process, I encourage you to take a generative course with me.
 Many writers find that 21 and the Poetry Immersion Program are effective ways to generate work for a book.

 What if I have questions along the way?

 I’m always available to you via email and will do everything I can to make the course an enriching experience for you.
 Our cohort will meet twice in a live webinar setting, and you are entitled to meet with me 1×1 for a private consultation after I’ve read your first draft.
 If you wish to book additional coaching sessions, the charge is $100 for 50 minutes.

 How often do you offer this course?

-I teach A Body of Work once each year, from late winter until early spring, which is an ideal time to do this sort of deep, sustained creative work.
-The next edition will begin in February 2018.
-Get in touch to be on my waiting list.
+I teach A Body of Work once each year, beginning in late winter, which is an ideal time to do deep, sustained creative work.
+The next session begins in January 2018.

 I’m already taking another course with you, can I do both?